warkrismagic/mcp-ui-fork_research/docs/src/guide/client/overview.md

 # @mcp-ui/client Overview

-The `@mcp-ui/client` package is designed to help you render `HtmlResourceBlock` objects received from an MCP-enabled server or tool within a React application.
+The `@mcp-ui/client` package helps you render `HtmlResourceBlock` objects from an MCP-enabled server or tool in your React app.

-## Key Exports
+## What’s Included?

 - **`HtmlResource` (React Component)**:
   The primary component for rendering an interactive HTML resource.
 It handles: